TymekProstak/Kelvin-Helmholtz-instability-simulation-app/README.md

 - choice of initial perturbation: sinusoidal or random,
 - automatic computation of the time step and initial discretization,
 - export of results to a MATLAB `.mat` file,
-- optional export of the animation to a video file.
+- export of the animation to a video file.

 ---